 Although different in design and delivery, ransomware and phishing attempts have something important in common: they require activation by an insider.
 Can your people tell when they are being ‘socially-engineered’?
 Do they know what should and shouldn’t be accessed and clicked on?
 Educating your people and building a culture of security awareness should be a top priority.

 A single credit card record can be worth anything between USD 5 and 50 – and a haul of multiple customer account records can represent a jackpot for any would-be hacker.
 Likewise, don’t discount the possibility of an insider going rogue.
 Take, for instance, the example of the disgruntled Morrison’s employee who got his own back on the company by ‘lifting’ the entire payroll database and leaking it to the press.
 The episode cost the supermarket an estimated £2 million to fix.

 Applying the principle of least privilege can help you here; ensuring that sensitive data is siloed so that staff have access only to those parts of your estate necessary to do their job.
 But it’s worth noting that the Morrison’s employee was an IT auditor; a keeper of the keys with full access.
 In other words, privileged users can be potentially problematic, too.

 What’s true of your outsourced sales enquiries team also applies to your senior accounts staff.
-Their behaviour is predictable.
+Their behavior is predictable.
 The way in which they use the brand’s CRM, the files they access at what time of the day and where from: all of this tends to follow a pattern.
-Have a system in place that recognises this and that alerts you the moment there is a deviation from the norm and you have the ability to spot potential problems before they blow up.
-It’s precisely the type of functionality that can help both with spotting errant insider behaviour and outsiders with unauthorised access.
+Have a system in place that recognizes this and that alerts you the moment there is a deviation from the norm and you have the ability to spot potential problems before they blow up.
+It’s precisely the type of functionality that can help both with spotting errant insider behavior and outsiders with unauthorized access.